kalxasath/android-dev-challenge-2017/articles/Content Providers.md

 ```
 A ContentResolver manages what content providers are talking to what apps, and keeping all the data in sync, to not turn into a huge traffic jam.
 The content resolver acts as an intermediary between each app and the content provider, or providers, it wants to access.
 It handles inter-process communication and keeps everything in sync and running smoothly.
 Even if you have five processes accessing two content providers.

-So wherever we want to use a Content Provider, we'll need to do it through a ContentResolver.
+So wherever you want to use a Content Provider, you'll need to do it through a ContentResolver.

 ### 3. Pick one of four basic actions on the data: query, insert, update, delete
 ```java